leothewolf/iko/README.md

   + Git inspired status system

 + Pickup lines
-  + Just type '-pick' to fetch a pickup line
+  + Just type '-pick' to fetch a pickup line for yourself
+  + If you want to say it for someone else just type '-pick @mention'<br>**(You can mention as many as people you want!
+No need to add commas or spaces)**

 ## 🛡️ How secure is our bot?
 Umm let's breakdown this question in terms of the systems our bot has...